alexander-travov/gol_nn/README.md

 Then (1,1) convolution layer with num\_channels filters is used.

-And finally another (1,1) convolution with 1 output channel gives the probability for the cell to be alive in the next state.
+And finally another (1,1) convolution with 1 output channel predicts the probability for the cell to be alive in the next state.

 ```